 Menstruation and Breastfeeding

 Human beings have known for centuries that breastfeeding affects fertility, and this has been borne out in recent studies.
-The individual variations are, however, great.
-In general, the more often a baby is breastfed, the younger the baby is, and the less nutrition he gets from other sources, the later the mother’s periods will resume.
+The effects of breastfeeding on fertility vary greatly between individuals.
+In general though, the more often your baby is breastfed, the younger your baby is, and the less nutrition they get from other sources, the later your periods will resume.

-The range of “normal”, though, is enormous.
-Some women resume their menstrual cycles soon after giving birth, while others do not resume menstruating until the baby is weaned (which can be months or years later, depending on how long the baby is nursed).
-This depends on how sensitive the mother’s body is, and how frequently the baby nurses.
-Also, some women have a non-ovulatory period before 6 months postpartum, but do not menstruate again for many months.
+The range of “normal”, is enormous.
+Some women resume their menstrual cycles soon after giving birth, while other people do not resume menstruating until the baby is weaned (which can be months or years later, depending on how long the baby is nursed).
+Individual hormonal and physiological differences can play a part as can how frequently the baby nurses.
+Also, some people have a non-ovulatory period before 6 months postpartum, but do not menstruate again for many months.

-According to THE WOMANLY ART OF BREASTFEEDING (p.
-364-366), almost all mothers who are fully breastfeeding their babies are free of menstrual periods for 3 – 6 months or longer.
+According to The Womanly Art of Breastfeeding (p.
+364-366), almost everyone who is fully breastfeeding their babies will be free of menstrual periods for 3 – 6 months or longer.
 This is called lactational amenorrhea.
-Fully breastfeeding means the baby relies completely on his mother for nourishment and for all of his sucking needs.
+Fully breastfeeding means the baby relies completely on breastfeeding for nourishment and for all sucking needs.
 Frequent nursing inhibits the release of hormones that cause your body to begin the monthly preparations for a new pregnancy.

-Even when a mother experiences a menstrual period, there is no way of knowing for certain whether or not she ovulated (released an egg and could potentially become pregnant) or if the menstrual cycles have returned permanently.
+Experiencing a menstrual period does not mean that your menstrual cycle has returned permanently and without an accurate clinical test, you won’t know whether or not you ovulated (released an egg and could potentially become pregnant).
 You are more likely to ovulate and resume regular periods if your baby is going for more than a few hours without breastfeeding (for instance, at night) and your baby is more than 6 months old.

-More information on this topic may be found at our resource page for Breastfeeding and Fertility.
+More information on this topic can be found at our resource page for Breastfeeding and Fertility.

-When the baby is not nursing for several hours daytime or at night, it is possible that you have ovulated.
+Once your baby is not nursing for several hours at a time during daytime or at night, it is possible that you will ovulate.
 Therefore, you could become pregnant.
 If you suspect you are pregnant, you will want to check with your health care provider.
 Also, this would be a good time to consider a method of birth control that is compatible with breastfeeding (unless another pregnancy is desired).
 More information can be found at our resource page for Breastfeeding and Contraception.

 “A daily dose of 500 to 1,000 mg of a calcium and magnesium supplement from the middle of your cycle through the first three days of your period may help minimize any drop in supply”.